 Professional background

 Mr Marcus has a longstanding commitment to education, particularly in simulation-based learning.
 He earned a Postgraduate Diploma with distinction from Imperial College London, has published widely on educational theory, and is a Fellow of the Higher Education Academy.
-He cofounded the Queen Square Simulation Centre, securing significant funding and overseeing multiple courses.
-Importantly, he serves as the Programme Director for the UK's first Neurosurgery MRes program, emphasising face-to-face simulation-based learning.
+He co-founded the Queen Square Simulation Centre, securing significant funding and overseeing multiple courses.
+Importantly, he serves as the Programme Director for the UK's first Neurosurgery MRes programme, emphasising face-to-face simulation-based learning.

 Previous positions